Technical explanation

 The heat pump consists of the following main components:

-2. Compressor: This component uses electricity and ensures that the refrigerant can circulate under different pressures.
+- Compressor: This part uses electricity and ensures that the refrigerant can circulate under different pressures.

-3. Condenser: In the high-pressure section, the refrigerant condenses, releasing all the added heat.
-This heat is absorbed by water flowing past the condenser and is used to heat buildings.
+- Condenser: In the high-pressure section, the refrigerant condenses, releasing all the heat it contains.
+This heat is absorbed by water flowing past the condenser and used to heat buildings.

-4. Expansion valve: An electronically adjustable constriction to reduce pressure.
-Before the expansion valve the pressure is high, after the expansion valve the pressure is low.
+- Expansion valve: An electronically controlled valve used to reduce pressure.
+The pressure before the expansion valve is high, and after the valve, the pressure is low.

 Heat pump applications

-A heat pump, powered by electricity that can optionally be generated by solar panels, makes it possible to realise a zero-energy home, provided the overall concept is correct.
+A heat pump, powered by electricity that can optionally be generated by solar panels, makes it possible to realise a zero-on-the-meter home, provided the overall concept is correct.

-The heat pump is very efficient with electricity.
+The heat pump is highly efficient with electricity.
 For every kWh of electricity consumed, the heat pump produces 5 kWh of heat, sometimes even more.
-This is due to the clever use of heat from the outside air, ground or water.
-In comparison, a fully electric heater, such as an electric stove, produces only 1 kWh of heat for every kWh of electricity consumed.
-A heat pump is therefore 5 times more efficient.
+This is due to the clever use of heat from the outside air, ground, or water.
+By comparison, a fully electric heater, such as an electric stove, produces only 1 kWh of heat for every kWh of electricity consumed.
+A heat pump is therefore five times more efficient.

-A heat pump can be used for heating spaces and tap water, but also for cooling spaces.
-Applications can be found in homes, businesses, and even large hospitals and swimming pools.
+A heat pump can be used for heating rooms and tap water, but also for cooling rooms.
+Applications include homes, businesses, and even large hospitals and swimming pools.

 In summary

-By cleverly using physical principles, energy can be extracted from the environment around us.
-Unlike burning fossil fuels, this process does not emit any harmful substances.
-Electricity is needed to start this process.
-When this electricity is generated green, the emissions are zero.
+By cleverly applying physical principles, we can tap into the energy already around us.
+Unlike burning fossil fuels, this process doesn't emit any harmful substances.
+Electricity is required to start this process.
+When this electricity is generated green, emissions are zero.